Confidence Intervals for Extinction Risk: Validating Population Viability Analysis with Limited Data: Determination of the required observation span

 For the numerical results in Subsection~\ref{sec:obs_span}, the horizon was set to $t^{\ast}=100$, the confidence level to $1-\alpha=0.95$, and the management threshold to $G_{\mathrm{target}}=0.1$.
-Equation~\eqref{eq:required_span_def} was then solved across a range of true extinction probabilities $P=G(w,z)$, with $z$ fixed and $w$ chosen to match the desired $P$.
+The continuous relaxation \eqref{Seq:required_span_def} was then solved across a range of true extinction probabilities $P=G(w,z)$, with $z$ fixed and $w$ chosen to match the desired $P$.